user3141592/screen-generator/README.md

 #
 # # FUTURE DEVELOPPEMENT
 #
-# v0.5  Set windows commands from a file, add shortcuts
+# v0.5  Allow to set window commands
 # v0.6  Generate more complex screenrcs than grids